Visitor & Recreation Strategy

 It is important that we get a wide range of perspectives from people who enjoy visiting and using Wellington Park, but also those who don’t currently use the Park.

-To ensure we can hear as many perspectives as possible, we have designed a range of activities and mechanisms to gather information.
+To ensure we can hear as many perspectives as possible, Phase 1 of the co-design process included a range of activities and mechanisms to gather information.

 - Online surveys and feedback forms – to gather information from a wide range of locations, backgrounds and interests.

-- On-site interviews – don’t be surprised if you are approached by a Wellington Park Management Trust staff member or volunteer and asked some questions about your experiences of Wellington Park.
+- On-site interviews – by a Wellington Park Management Trust staff member or volunteer to ask questions about visitorexperiences of Wellington Park.

 - Co-design workshops – for local residents, recreational users, tourism operators and other interested people (by expression of interest).

-- A ‘Focus Area Panel’ of locals and visitors interested in the Park who would be available to provide feedback at key points in the process, via online surveys (not having to meet face-to-face).
+- A ‘Focus Area Panel’ of locals and visitors interested in the Park to provide feedback at key points in the process, via online surveys (not having to meet face-to-face).

-Other engagement and consultation activities, as well as feedback opportunities, will be arranged as the project proceeds, so please watch this space.
+Other engagement and consultation activities, as well as feedback opportunities, will be provided during Phase 2 of the co-design process, so please watch this space.

 For information about the project and the various co-design workshops and other engagement and consultation events coming up, please contact:

 Visitation trends at key sites, particularly The Springs and The Pinnacle, are increasing and this is placing pressure on facilities in these locations and could lead to adverse impacts on the natural and cultural values of Park.
-The VRS will look across the whole Park for opportunities to disperse and manage visitation to provide quality recreational experiences that are compatible with sustaining Park values.
+The Visitor and Recreation Strategy will look across the whole Park for opportunities to disperse and manage visitation to provide quality recreational experiences that are compatible with sustaining Park values.

 Wellington Park provides for a diverse range of experiences for visitors and locals.
-The VRS will ensure that current visitation and recreational uses are maintained and enhanced, in a manner consistent with sustaining the natural and cultural values of the Park.
+The Visitor and Recreation Strategy will ensure that current visitation and recreational uses are maintained and enhanced, in a manner consistent with sustaining the natural and cultural values of the Park.

 At times, recreational uses within the Park are not compatible with each other.
-The VRS will identify management options, plan usage across the Park and make recommendations about new or upgraded visitor facilities to ensure the safety and enjoyment of all Park users.
+The Visitor and Recreation Strategy will identify management options, plan usage across the Park and make recommendations about new or upgraded visitor facilities to ensure the safety and enjoyment of all Park users.

 Trends and fashions in recreational pursuits can come and go.
-The VRS will ensure that decisions about any new facilities and services for recreational pursuits are made on sound evidence about the long-term viability and sustainability of such investments.
+The Visitor and Recreation Strategy will ensure that decisions about any new facilities and services for recreational pursuits are made on sound evidence about the long-term viability and sustainability of such investments.

 The Wellington Park Trust was established through the Wellington Park Act 1993 to facilitate the protection, use and sustainable management of Wellington Park.

-Wellington Park is reserved for the preservation and protection of natural, social (including scenic landscape), cultural and scientific values, but also for the provision of recreational and tourism uses.
-Importantly, much of the Park comprises the catchments supplying Hobart’s water supply.
+Wellington Park is reserved for the preservation or protection of natural, social (including scenic landscape), cultural and scientific values, but also for the provision of recreational and tourism uses.
+Importantly, the Park also includes drinking water catchments supplying the greater Hobart area.

 Due to the range of land tenures and management arrangements, areas within Wellington Park are managed by different agencies.
-These include the Hobart City Council, Glenorchy City Council, Tasmanian Parks and Wildlife Service and TasWater.
+These include the Hobart City Council, Glenorchy City Council and Tasmanian Parks and Wildlife Service.
+TasWater manages water harvesting infrastructure in the Park.
 Other agencies such as Broadcast Australia and TasNetworks also manage land around their assets within the Park.
 A key role of the Trust is to prepare and implement an overarching management plan for the Park to ensure continuity in land and resource management.
 The current plan is the Wellington Park Management Plan 2013 (amended 2015).